 Starting uni is really exciting, but it is also a time of change - social, academic and personal.
 Regardless of whether you are coming from Sydney, interstate or overseas, putting time into meeting more people here on campus will be of enormous benefit to you throughout your studies.

-This one-day workshop is an excellent way to help you feel prepared and also gives you the opportunity to chat with current students and staff in the Faculty of Science before you launch into your studies.
+This one-day transition workshop is an excellent way to help you feel prepared and also gives you the opportunity to chat with current students and staff in the Faculty of Science before you launch into your studies.

-In your first weeks at uni, you will want answers to all kinds of questions and these casual lunchtime meetings are a great place where you can talk to senior students about all things student-related, get good, reliable information and meet other first years outside of class.
+In your first weeks at uni, you will want answers to all kinds of questions and these casual meetings are a great place where you can talk to senior students about all things student-related, get good, reliable information and meet other first years outside of class.

-Whether you’re interested in finding out about clubs and societies, photocopy cards, accessing online course material, or research and scholarship opportunities, you’re guaranteed to discover much more about life in the Faculty of Science and where you could be heading over the next three years (and beyond!).
+Whether you’re interested in finding out about clubs and societies, photocopy cards, accessing online course material or research and scholarship opportunities, you’re guaranteed to discover much more about life in the Faculty of Science and where you could be heading over the next three years (and beyond!).

 Who is it for?

-SLAM lunches are for first year undergraduate students enrolled in a Science degree, or a double degree involving one major from the Sciences.
+First year undergraduate students enrolled in a Science degree, or a double degree involving one major from the Sciences.